Akmal1285/it-support-portfolio-akmaliman/README.md

 # 💻 IT Support Portfolio – Muhammad Akmal Iman

 Welcome to my **IT Support Portfolio**!
-This repository showcases hands-on labs, troubleshooting projects, and case studies I’ve completed on **Windows 10 Pro, Windows Server, and IT support tools**.
+This repository showcases my hands-on IT support labs, troubleshooting projects, and system administration case studies using **Windows 10 Pro, Windows Server, and IT support tools**.

 My goal is to demonstrate **practical IT support and system administration skills** through real-world scenarios such as Active Directory management, disk optimization, and troubleshooting.